andriichumakov/stepup/README.md

 #### 3. Configure API Keys
 1. Get an API key from [OpenTripMap](https://opentripmap.io/docs)
-2. Add the API key to your project (check the API service files for configuration)
+2. Open `app/src/main/java/com/example/stepupapp/api/OpenTripMapService.kt` and set your API key in the appropriate variable or constant (see comments in that file).

 #### 4. Android Studio Setup
 1. Open the project in Android Studio